jeffsnowdon/BookTracker/README.md

 # BookTracker

-Persist a collection of Books in a SQL database.
+Persist a collection of Books in a mySQL database.

 ### Tech